the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 ## Hosting a Workshop: Data Hazards
 The Data Hazards workshop was a key part of the symposium.
 Participants engaged with a real-life research case study, presented by the researchers themselves, to evaluate the Data Hazards labels and which ones may apply.
+The researcher gave a five-minute presentation on whole-cell models of _E. coli_.
+Participants could then ask the researcher only factual questions about the project, for example, 'where did you collect your data from?'.
 There was collaboration between attendees, volunteers and the researcher to discuss the ethical context of the project.
 We split the attendees into smaller groups to facilitate discussion and provide a series of prompt questions.
+Each group then labelled the research project with the hazards they thought applied.
+These were then fed back to the researcher for broader group discussions.
 Details of the workshop run on the day are available in the {ref}`er-datahazardscasestudy-postevent-githubrepo`.

 (er-datahazardscasestudy-postevent)=